-James Wilson enjoyed a trouble-free run to fourth place as he and Arthur Keirans adapted to a Fiesta R5 for the first time with the Junior BRC battle raging just behind them.
+James Wilson enjoyed a trouble-free run to fourth place as he and Arthur Kierans adapted to a Fiesta R5 for the first time, with the Junior BRC battle raging just behind them.
 That honour went to fellow Northern Irishman William Creighton who scooped the JBRC honours with Liam Regan alongside in their Peugeot 208 R2.

 But all eyes were not just on the BRC leader board, as the Scottish Rally Championship contenders were in for a tough battle, spread across five stages and 45-miles of flat-out driving.

-Armstrong, from Castle Douglas, would overcome a stage one puncture in his Subaru Impreza to slot into second, not quite taking his tenth rally win, with Mitsubishi pilot Michael Binnie securing his maiden SRC podium in third with Claire Mole alongside.
+Armstrong, from Castle Douglas, would overcome a stage one puncture in his Subaru Impreza to slot into second, not quite taking his tenth ‘Hills’ victory, with Mitsubishi pilot Michael Binnie securing his maiden SRC podium in third with Claire Mole alongside.

-Other notable local results included Dumfries driver Mark McCulloch who secured the two-wheel-drive win in his Ford Escort Mk2 with Michael Hendry.
-Iain Wilson, who handed over the reigns of the brand-new Jas P Wilson facility in Dalbeattie to the rally for the Friday and Saturday morning, did enough to secure the SRC two-wheel-drive championship on his home rally.
+Other notable local results included Dumfries driver Mark McCulloch who secured the two-wheel-drive win in his Ford Escort Mk2 with Co-Driver Michael Hendry alongside.
+Iain Wilson, who handed over the reigns of the brand-new Jas P Wilson facility in Dalbeattie to the event for the Friday and Saturday morning Rally HQ, did enough to secure the SRC two-wheel-drive championship on his home rally.